-Billy Graham Evangelistic Association to hold evangelism summits across UK
+Billy Graham Evangelistic Association to hold free evangelism summits across UK

 Christian leaders will be coming together across four locations in the UK to discuss the challenges and opportunities for evangelism in the nation.